 The Department of Anesthesiology provides formal education for residents, interns and fellows.
-In addition, we provide supplementary educational support for paramedic students, dental residents and Certified Registered Nurse Anesthetist (CRNA) students.
+In addition, we provide supplementary educational support for Certified Registered Nurse Anesthetist (CRNA) students, paramedic students and dental residents.

 Student Registered Nurse Anesthetist

 Michigan Medicine Department of Anesthesiology accepts students for clinical anesthesia experience shared between four Michigan Medicine satellite locations located in SE Michigan (Livonia Surgery Center, Kellogg Eye Center, East Ann Arbor Surgery Center and Brighton Center for Specialty Care).
 As a student of anesthesia, you will be assigned a mentor CRNA to work with while you are assigned to each satellite location.
 Please take advantage of the variety of surgical procedures and anesthetic techniques unique to each satellite location.